 Immediate feedback, our next internal trigger, is another shortcut into the now.
 The term refers to a direct, in-the-moment coupling between cause and effect.
 As a focusing mechanism, immediate feedback is something of an extension of clear goals.
 Clear goals tell us what we’re doing; immediate feedback tells us how to do it better.

-If we know how to improve performance in real time, the mind doesn’t go off in search of clues for betterment; we can keep ourselves fully present and fully focused and thus much more likely to be in flow.
+If we know how to improve performance in real-time, the mind doesn’t go off in search of clues for betterment; we can keep ourselves fully present and fully focused and thus much more likely to be inflow.

 Of course, for action and adventure athletes, getting the feedback they need is automatic.
 As National Outdoor Leadership School (NOLS) founder Paul Petzoldt once said: “In the mountains, feedback is instant.”
 Same with the rivers, rocks, and oceans.
 In these environments, the laws of physics deliver instantaneous, unmediated feedback.
 No judges, no scorecards, no review in the New York Times.
 Just cause and effect.

 This built-in feedback is another reason extreme athletes have found flow so frequently, but if we’re interested in pulling this trigger without help from the laws of physics?
 No mystery here.
 Tighten feedback loops.
 Put mechanisms in place so attention doesn’t have to wander.
 Ask for more input.
 How much input?
 Well, forget quarterly reviews.
 Think daily reviews.
 Studies have found that in professions with less direct feedback loops—stock analysis, psychiatry, medicine—even the best get worse over time.
-Surgeons, by contrast, are the only class of physician that improve the longer they’re out of medical school.
+Surgeons, by contrast, are the only class of physicians that improve the longer they’re out of medical school.
 Why?
 Mess up on the table and someone dies.
 That’s immediate feedback.